 Brooksville criminal defense lawyer Ashley Aulls can fight to possibly have your criminal charges reduced or dismissed.
-He will provide an honest and thorough evaluation of your case as soon as you call (352) 593-4115 to take advantage of a free initial consultation.
+He will provide an honest and thorough evaluation of your case as soon as you call (352) 593-4115 to take advantage of a initial consultation.

 Florida Discharging Firearm in Public Information Center

 - When can a person be charged with this crime?

 - What are the possible punishments if alleged offenders are convicted?

 - Where can I learn more about discharging a firearm in public in Brooksville?

 Florida Statute § 790.15 makes it a first-degree misdemeanor for a person to:

 - Knowingly discharge a firearm in any public place or on the right-of-way of any paved public road, highway, or street;

 - Knowingly discharge any firearm over the right-of-way of any paved public road, highway, or street or over any occupied premises; or